Rofecoxib: Other NSAIDs

 Since the withdrawal of Vioxx it has come to light that there may be negative cardiovascular effects with not only other COX-2 inhibitiors, but even the majority of other NSAIDs.
-It is only with the recent development of drugs like Vioxx that drug companies have carried out the kind of well executed trials that could establish such effects and these sort of trials have never been carried out in older "trusted" NSAIDs such as ibuprofen, diclofenac and others.
-The possible exceptions may be aspirin and naproxen due to their anti-platelet aggregation properties.
+It is only with the recent development of drugs like Vioxx that drug companies have carried out the kind of well executed trials that could establish such effects and these sorts of trials have never been carried out in older "trusted" NSAIDs such as ibuprofen, diclofenac and others.
+The possible exceptions may be aspirin and naproxen because of their anti-platelet aggregation properties.